 Avery Sponsors Middleton Avenue Bee Corridor Project

-At Avery Healthcare, we are looking forward to opening several new care homes, including a new home in Littleover, Derby.
+At Avery Healthcare, we are looking forward to opening several new care homes, including a new home, Middleton Lodge in Littleover, Derby.
 Residents in the local area have been working to create a bee corridor within the local community, planting bee-friendly flowers and plants along Middleton Avenue.
 We are pleased to be sponsoring this project, as the bee corridor plays a vital role in helping to pollinate crops, as well as ensuring the insects’ survival.

 As Spring has just begun, residents have been selecting and planting perennial flowers that Spring bees love, including Aubretia and Pulmonaria.
 Local schools have also been getting involved, with one school growing a new garden area within their grounds.
 The bee corridor is marked by a series of yellow bee signs, which the local schools also plan to incorporate within their new garden.